noriyukipy/dialog_search/README.md

 ## Indexing

-If you want to create mapping before indexing your data, you can use "create_index.sh"
+If you want to create mapping before indexing your data, you can use "create_index.sh" This scripts create a new mapping.
+The `turns` field is analyzed by the kuromoji analyzer.

 ```sh
 $ bash create_index.sh localhost:9200 dialog